Informed Consent for Treatment at CAPS

 Psychiatric Care

-CAPS at UR has contracted with part-time psychiatric providers to provide acute stabilization and time-limited psychiatric service hours for student who are actively engaged in “talk therapy” with one of the clinicians.
+CAPS has full-time and part-time psychiatric providers to provide acute stabilization and time-limited psychiatric services to students who are actively engaged in “talk therapy” with one of the clinicians.
 Due to limited psychiatric service hours, students may be referred to community providers for maintenance treatment.
 Students who are already prescribed medications by a medical provider in the community are encouraged to continue seeing that provider for their medication needs.
 Psychiatric services at CAPS are not available over winter break and from mid-May through mid-August.
 During these times, students are responsible for arranging alternate psychiatric treatment in their current location.
-Psychiatric services at CAPS must be reestablished each academic year by completing the CAPS registration process and resuming counseling services.
+Psychiatric care at CAPS must be reestablished each academic year by completing the CAPS registration process and resuming counseling service.

 Teletherapy